1. Is Dotdigital GDPR compliant?

 21. Where is our data stored?

-The Google Cloud platform is also used for some of Engagement Cloud’s more processing-intensive features such as Insight data.
-Client data remains in the same region as the Engagement Cloud account, i.e. for Engagement Cloud accounts hosted in our Europe region, the data stored on Google's infrastructure is spread across their European region, which currently consists of London, Belgium, Frankfurt, Finland and The Netherlands.
+The Google Cloud platform is also used for some of Dotdigital’s more processing-intensive features such as Insight data.
+Client data remains in the same region as the Dotdigital account, i.e. for Dotdigital accounts hosted in our Europe region, the data stored on Google's infrastructure is spread across their European region, which currently consists of London, Belgium, Frankfurt, Finland and The Netherlands.
 Find out more about Google's regions.

 23. EU-U.S Privacy Shield and the Swiss-U.S. Privacy Shield

 While Dotdigital has certified to the Department of Commerce that it adheres to the Privacy Shield principles in the past, on Thursday 16 July 2020 the European Court of Justice set out a judgement that the EU – U.S. Privacy Shield was held to be invalid.